The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 What’s In Bar Keepers Friend?

-Back in 1882, Indianapolis chemist George William Hoffman discovered the power of oxalic acid entirely by accident when cooking rhubarb.
-When he was done cooking the rhubarb, he noticed that the very pot he cooked it in was cleaner and sparkled more than ever before.
+Back in 1882, Indianapolis chemist George William Hoffman discovered the power of Oxalic Acid entirely by accident while cooking rhubarb.
+When he finished cooking the rhubarb, he noticed that the very pot he cooked it in was cleaner and sparkled more than ever before.
 As a chemist, this piqued Hoffman’s curiosity – so he quickly got to work to figure out how it happened.

 But first things first….